Banno/banno-powerons/open-subshare/open-subshare-json-contract.md

     - type: Type of funding
     - amount: Funding amount
     - successfulTransfer: Was the funding transfer successful? (boolean)
+  - fee: Fee details if a fee was charged
+    - amount: Fee amount
+    - successfulFee: Was the fee transaction successful? (boolean)
   - newShareId: The system assigned ID to the new Share
   - names: array of new name recors either created or copied over to the new Share
     - nameType: Name type description